District 207 Educational Foundation Grant Guidelines

 Funding What kinds of activities generally get funded?
 Please refer to the list of past grants on our website for an example of the educational enrichment activities we fund.
 Efforts include:

-New, innovative, dynamic learning experiences for students that go beyond class curriculum
+New, innovative, and dynamic learning experiences for students that go beyond class curriculum

 Special events and projects that involve the community and/or grade schools